 - Use a steam iron on recommended setting.

 - Embroidered linens should be ironed on the reverse side using a white terry towel until smooth but not dry.

 - Sateen and Jacquard linens should be ironed on the reverse side.

 - Delicate lace should be ironed beneath a press cloth.

 - Touch-up bed skirts by smoothing with a hand-held steamer.

-Fold and stack clean linens and store them in a dry linen cabinet.
+Fold and stack clean sheets and store them in a dry linen cabinet.
+(Pro tip: consider storing white sheets in a clean pillowcase).
 If humidity is an issue, use a moisture absorber such as Damp Rid or Arm & Hammer Moisture and Odor Eliminator.
 If possible, avoid storing bed linens in the bathroom, as the damp environment of shower steam can cause them to become musty smelling.
 Consider placing cedar blocks in your linen closet as a natural moth repellent.